mistersourcerer/hashing/README.md

 ## Contributing

+This was a rapid "scratch your own itch" kind of project.
+It will make me real happy if it can be used used in your software anyhow.
+If you need something different than what is in it, or can solve us some bugs or add documentation, it will be very well received!

+Here is how you can help this gem:

 1. Fork it ( https://github.com/ricardovaleriano/hashing/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)